 We are a Seattle-based, women-owned, diversity, equity, and inclusion (DEI) consultancy, helping organizations design equitable systems for change.
-We take a unique equity-centered approach by encompassing environmentally friendly practices for short and long term sustainable success.
+We take a unique equity-centered approach by encompassing social, economic, and environmentally conscious practices for short and long-term success.

-Why do we encompass environmentally friendly practices?
-DEI initiatives serve to improve employee satisfaction, engagement, and foster a culture of trust, collaboration, respect, accountability, and inclusion—they can increase social equity and company performance.
-In order to build sustainable social equity, we must acknowledge that environmental pollutants disproportionately affect Black, Indigenous, and People of Color (BIPOC).
-It is important for businesses to account for their systemic contribution to these environmental pollutants that are major contributing factors in the production of health inequalities in marginalized communities.
-DEI strategies that incorporate environmentally friendly practices work towards reducing these inequities so that all employees are able to show up as their healthiest and best selves.
+Why do we encompass environmentally-conscious practices?
+DEI initiatives can increase social equity and company performance.
+To build sustainable social equity, we must acknowledge that Black, Indigenous, and People of Color (BIPOC) are often the first and most exposed to the negative impacts of environmental degradation.
+Organizations that incorporate environmentally friendly practices are holistically working towards reducing these inequities so that all employees can show up as their healthiest and best selves.

-The journey to becoming socially equitable and just is inextricably linked to becoming more environmentally friendly.
-At OFFSHOOTZ we know businesses can build more diverse, equitable, and inclusive teams whilst being accountable for their impact on the environment.
-This positions businesses for economic, social, and environmental success—holistically improving business performance and contributes to building equitable communities for all.
+The journey to becoming socially equitable and just is inextricably linked to environmental justice.
+At OFFSHOOTZ, we know businesses can build more sustainable, diverse, equitable, and inclusive teams.
+This positions businesses for economic, social, and environmental success—holistically improving business performance and building equitable communities for all.
 We are here to help!

 Brenda brings ten years of professional experience building long-term leadership capacity within businesses, schools, and non-profits through the work of organizational development in diversity, equity, and inclusion.
 As facilitator and consultant, Brenda advocates for justice for people and the environment.

 She is the proud daughter of Salvadoran and Honduran immigrants and a first-generation college graduate with a bachelor’s degree in Global Studies and a master’s degree in Sustainable Development.
-She’s a native Spanish speaker born and raised in South Central Los Angeles, California and continues to learn and grow in Washington State.
+She’s a native Spanish speaker born and raised in Los Angeles, California, and continues to learn and grow in Washington State.

-As a consultant and trainer, she mixes the art of storytelling with culture sensitivity to facilitate collaborative decision-making, communication across differences, and analyses of systems of power to align organizations’ intent and impact.
+As a consultant and trainer, she mixes the art of storytelling with cultural sensitivity to facilitate collaborative decision-making, communication across differences, and analyses of systems of power to align organizations’ intent and impact.